MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 ## Where can I download Driver Verifier?

-You don't need to download Driver Verifier, because it is included with Windows (except for Windows 10 S) in %WinDir%\system32\ as Verifier.exe.
-Driver Verifier is not distributed separately as a download package.
+You don't need to download Driver Verifier, because it is included with most versions of Windows in %WinDir%\system32\ as Verifier.exe.
+(Driver Verifier is not included with Windows 10 S.) Driver Verifier is not distributed separately as a download package.

 For information about changes in Driver Verifier for Windows 8.1 and previous versions of Windows, see <a href="driver-verifier--what-s-new.md" data-raw-source="[Driver Verifier: What's New](driver-verifier--what-s-new.md)">Driver Verifier: What's New</a>.